• Skip to primary navigation

 How To Cook Dalia (Broken Wheat)?

 Dalia doesn’t need to be washed or run under water before use but can be directly added to the pan.
 The possibilities when cooking dalia are endless.
-One can prepare khichdi, sweet porridge, kheer, vegetable khichdi, or pulao using the broken wheat.
+One can prepare khichdi, sweet porridge, kheer, or pulao using the broken wheat.

-Tips To Make Perfectly Fluffy Dalia Upma:
+Tips To Make Fluffy Dalia Upma

-Use pre-roasted dalia for this upma recipe or dry roast the broken wheat before using it (similar to roasting sooji rava before using).
+Use pre-roasted dalia for this upma recipe, or dry roast the broken wheat before using it (similar to roasting sooji rava before using).

 When made in a pressure cooker, I keep the broken wheat and water ration as 1:1.5 to get the perfect consistency of upma – every single time!
 If you are using 1 Cup of broken wheat, add water approximately 1.5 cups.

-One or two whistles over medium heat are sufficient enough to cook the vegetables and the broken wheat.
+One or two whistles over medium heat are sufficient to cook the vegetables and the broken wheat.

 Allow the steam to release naturally from the pressure cooker.
 Once you open the lid, gently fluff the upma using a fork and allow it to rest for 3 – 5 minutes before serving.